titaniumbones/matt.hackinghistory/content/cv.md

 Unless otherwise noted, courses have been taught at the University of Toronto St. George Campus.
 With the exceptions of WDW235/6 and HIS241, all courses were developed by myself, or in a few cases with a collaborator.

+-   "[Themes in World History](https://q.utoronto.ca/courses/219372)" (2021) International Foundations Year Program.
+World History course for students entering University with an English language deficit; emphasis on writing skills.
 -   "[Senior Thesis Seminar](https://www.history.utoronto.ca/undergraduate/curriculum-course-information/current-undergraduate-fallwinter-courses/400-level#HIS475H1/HIS476Y1)" (2020) History Department.
 Methods class for senior thesis students in the History Department.
+-   "[Pandemics and Human History](https://www.history.utoronto.ca/undergraduate/curriculum-course-information/current-undergraduate-fallwinter-courses/100-level#100-level-his-course-accordion-5)" (2021) History Department.
+Introduction to historical thinking through the lens of illness and contagion, from ancient times to the COVID-19 pandemic.
--   "[The Current Plague](https://github.com/DigitalHistory/current-plague)" (2020) Woodsworth College.
+-   "[The Current Plague](https://github.com/DigitalHistory/current-plague)" (2020-21) Woodsworth College.
 Capstone class in Digital Humanities with a focus on pandemic disease in history.
 -   "[Maps and History](https://github.com/DigitalHistory/maps-and-history)" (2020).
 History Department.
 A social and cultural history of cartographic ideas/practice; final project is a born-digital map-based research paper.
 -   "[Introduction to Digital Humanities](https://fas.calendar.utoronto.ca/course/wdw235h1)" and "[Virtual Worlds](https://fas.calendar.utoronto.ca/course/wdw236h1)".
-(2018-2021).
+(2018-2022).
 Woodsworth College.
 Core courses in the Digital humanities minor on the St. George campus.
--   “[Hacking History](https://github.com/HackingHistory/)” (2010-2021) and “[Digital History](https://digitalhistory.github.io/)” (2012-20).
+-   “[Hacking History](https://github.com/HackingHistory/)” (2010-2022) and “[Digital History](https://digitalhistory.github.io/)” (2012-21).
 History Dept. 2-course sequence teaching digital humanities methods to history students ("Digital History") and applying them to a public-facing history project in collaboration with a community partner ("Hacking History").
 -   “[Wild Waters](https://wildwaters.github.io/)” (2017-18).
 Department for the Study of Religion (2017) and New College (2018).
 Two-part sequence on the history and culture of rivers, with a strong emphasis on outdoor education, including a 2-day canoe trip on the Madawaska River.
 -   “Himalayan Borderlands” (2017).
 Department for the Study of Religion.
 Study Abroad course focused on the history and culture of Sikkim, India, with outdoor and community service components.
 -   “[Religion and Science](https://github.com/titaniumbones/Religion-and-Science)” (2015-2017).
 Department for the Study of Religion.
 Greatest hits in religion and science, with efforts to decentre Christianity from the usual narrative.